Major code AA5005

 Opportunities Upon Graduation

-Career opportunities in a variety of settings resulting from successful completion of this degree program include professions such as administrative assistant (medical, legal, or other), office supervisor/manager, bookkeeper/payroll clerk, receptionist, business analyst, and desktop designer or publisher.
+Career opportunities in a variety of settings resulting from successful completion of this degree program include professions such as administrative assistant (medical, legal, or other), office supervisor/manager, customer service representative, bookkeeper/payroll clerk, accounting clerk, receptionist, business analyst, and desktop designer or publisher.

 Program Learning Outcomes